A Door To The Past…

 The Movie of the Week Blogathon 2017, No 5

 This film was reviewed for the Classic Film and TV Cafe‘s Movie of the Week Blogathon.
-Linda Gray also featured in my Dallas, Darling Dallasers Blogathon and Leading Ladies and their Toyboys reviews.
+Linda Gray was also featured in my Dallas, Darling Dallasers Blogathon and Leading Ladies and their Toyboys reviews.
+Marc Singer also starred in Dallas.
 Lindsay Wagner in my Bionic Woman review.
 Constance McCashin in Knots Landing.
 Alan Feinstein in The Love Boat and The Fall Guy.